 Best Winter Tires

 Throughout your life, you have probably heard it time and time again from your friends, parents, or other family members that you should equip your vehicle with winter tires when the snow begins to fall and when ice begins to form.
 They only say this for your safety because, with your summer and spring tires, they will just not cut it when things get slick.
-You see, the tread compound on these types of tires will stiffen and the likelihood of them providing sufficient traction is greatly reduced when temperatures decrease.
+You see, the tread compound on these types of winter tires will stiffen and the likelihood of them providing sufficient traction is greatly reduced when temperatures decrease and heavy snowfall starts.
 If you are on the road quite a bit during the winter season, you should make it mandatory to shop for these specially designed tires.
 Below we have listed the top ten winter tires to keep you safe this winter season.

 In a Hurry?
 The test winner after 16 hrs of research